Siddhesh200419/pl-sql-project/README.md

 - **Database**: Oracle Database
 - **Programming Language**: PL/SQL for database procedures, functions, and triggers.
-- **Frontend**: Can be developed using HTML, CSS, and JavaScript for a web-based interface.
 - **Backend**: PL/SQL scripts for data manipulation and business logic.
 - **Tools**: Oracle SQL Developer for database management and PL/SQL development.